-As near as can be determined, Merced ID has not approached state regulators (Central Valley Flood Control Board, Division of Dam Safety Department of Water Resources, California Department of Fish & Wildlife, and CalTrans with detailed proposals for agency review of flood safety, dam safety, threatened and fully protected species impacts, and bridge-clearance issues with either project variation.
+At this writing, Merced ID has not approached state regulators (Central Valley Flood Control Board, Division of Dam Safety Department of Water Resources, California Department of Fish & Wildlife, and CalTrans ) with detailed proposals for agency review of flood safety, dam safety, threatened and fully protected species impacts, and bridge-clearance issues with either project variation.
 Nor have they requested federal approvals from the Federal Energy Regulatory Commission, U.S. Army Corps of Engineers, or Bureau of Land Management for their August 2014 proposal.

-Instead, they appear to be hopeful that the Army Corps of Engineers will undertake a review supporting Merced ID's conclusion that the original flood reservation and dam-safety features were, are, and will be excessive to Army requirements.
-Legislation is pending in the U.S. Senate ordering the Corps to undertake such reviews.
+Currently, Merced ID intends to finance an Army Corps of Engineers review that they hope will support Merced ID's conclusion that the original flood reservation and dam-safety features were, are, and will be excessive to Army requirements.
+Legislation authorizing such financing authority is included in "America's Water Infrastructure Act (AWIA) of 2018."

-Why are they doing this?
+Why are they seeking more water by this means?